ramselvam7/DBTrades/README.md

 # DBTrades

-This is a sample assignment for persisting Trade details.
+This is a sample assignment for persisting trade details.

 Features and assumptions: